dnsimple/terraform-provider-dnsimple/docs/resources/registered_domain.md

 terraform import dnsimple_registered_domain.resource_name example.com_1234
 ```

 ~> **Note:** At present there is no way to retrieve the domain registration ID from the DNSimple API or UI.
 You will need to have noted the ID when you created the domain registration.
-While we work on a solution to this, you can reach out to our support team and we will be happy to help.
+Prefer using the domain name only when importing.